-6.1 See 5.2 above.
+6.1 See 5.1 and 5.2 above.
 There may well be an offsetting impact on the headcount in certain areas, in particular the security team and the legal team, though this has yet to be quantified.
-However, there will be additional costs associated with enhancing the MI and control framework, but these too have yet to be quantified and may to some extent fall within BAU budgets (for example to the extent that they form part of the audit function, they may be part of that budget).
+However, there will be additional costs associated with enhancing the MI and control framework.
+These too have not yet been quantified, but should to some extent fall within BAU budgets (for example to the extent that they form part of the audit function, they may be part of that budget).
+Indeed, some of the work referred to in para.
+5.1 above is already being undertaken given its importance to Post Office's brand and wider business objectives, and therefore has a value which is independent of the issues discussed in this paper.